aldenbernsteinn/CY.AI/README.md

 Step 8:

-1. # Copy and paste contents from downloaded CY.AI.py into your python file.
+1. # Copy and paste contents from the downloaded CY.AI.py into your python file.

 ---